 It has been, for a number of years now, a goal of mine to catch a species that had never before been caught on the fly.
 If there were any on my life list that I suspected could already be that fish, it was bluespotted sunfish.
 But there is too much uncertainty there for me to actually say that this is true.
 But this weird, uncommon fish, barrelfish... this is it, the holy grail for me.
 I am nearly certain of it.
 Nobody had ever put a fly in one of these fish until I did.

 It was unexpected.
 It was luck.
 It was absolutely unpredictable.
 But it happened.
 And since Sunday I have felt like a balloon being over-inflated and about ready to pop, because holy hell Noah and I just documented catching a fish nobody else had with a fly rod.
 I'd say this is right up their with my Salmon River Atlantic salmon but other people had done that.
 This was one in a million.
 This was extraordinary.
 And I'm not sitting here tooting my own horn, that's not what this is.
 I am immensely grateful to have been presented with the opportunity to hold that little fish.
 It was a privilege like no other I've ever been given, thanks to a powerful storm that blew the exact right clump of debris into the exact right breachway at the exact right time.
 This was a fish of a lifetime.

 I'm grateful that Noah let me make the casts.
 I'm grateful that the fish didn't leave the scene.
 I'm grateful that I was even there to see that fish in the water, let alone catch it.

-This is a first for me, and given how many fish species their are out there and how few people are out there building fly rod specific life lists, I doubt it will be a last.
+This is a first for me, and given how many fish species there are out there and how few people are out building fly rod specific life lists, I doubt it will be a last.
 But in the end, the goal for me, and for many lifelisters, is to catch that one fish.
 A fish that nobody has ever seen before.
 Something without a name.
 To do that with a fly rod, that is my ultimate.